Natrix maura

-Natrix maura is a natricine water snake of the genus Natrix.
-Its common name is viperine water snake or viperine snake.
+The viperine water snake or viperine snake (Natrix maura) is a semiaquatic, fish-eating natricine water snake.
 Despite its common names, it is not a member of the subfamily Viperinae.
-This nonvenomous, semiaquatic, fish-eating snake was given its common names due to behavioural and aesthetic similarities with sympatric adder species.
+It was given its common names due to exhibiting a dorsal colour pattern that superficially resembles that of sympatric adder species.
+In comparison to other Natrix species its head is also somewhat wider and more distinct from the neck.
+Like most members of the Natricinae it possesses a venom gland on each side of the upper jaw (Duvernoy's gland) that produces a mild venom that may play a role in swallowing or digestion.
+The gland is not associated with an enlarged specialized tooth and the venom has to be applied by chewing.
+The species usually does not bite as a means of defense, and the effect of a bite would be harmless to humans.

 Behaviour

-The viperine snake looks like an adder and behaves like one.
-It is known to strike like an adder, but not bite.
-However, when in water, the viperine snake then looks like a grass snake and hunts its prey in the same way.
-This snake is diurnal.

-Viperine water snakes are not aggressive and rarely bite.
-They spend most of their time in water hunting fish, frogs and other aquatic animals.
+The viperine snake looks like an adder and occasionally behaves like one.
+It is known to strike like an adder, but not to bite.
+It spends most of its time in water hunting fish, frogs and other aquatic animals.
+The species is diurnal.

+Fossil record

+Fossils of the viperine snake are known from El Chaparral, a fossil site in Villaluenga del Rosario that dates back to the latter part of the Early Pleistocene.

 Geographic range

 The viperine snake is found in southwestern Europe and northwestern Africa.
-Specifically, N. maura is found in the European countries of: Portugal, Spain, France, northernwest Italy, and even into Switzerland.
+Specifically, N. maura is found in the European countries of Portugal, Spain, Andorra, France, northwestern Italy, and Switzerland.
 It has spread to areas of England, as well.
 It is found in African countries of Morocco, northern Algeria, northwestern Libya, and northern to central Tunisia.
+It was introduced to Mallorca in the Baleares (not indicated on the distribution map).

 Description

-N. maura is gray, brown, or reddish dorsally, with a black zigzag vertebral stripe, and lateral series of black ocelli with yellow centers.
+N. maura is grey, brown, or reddish dorsally, with a black zigzag vertebral stripe, and lateral series of black ocelli with yellow centers.
 The labials are yellow with black sutures.
 It has a diagonal dark band on each temple, and another behind it on each side of the neck.
 Ventrally, it is yellow or red, checkered with black, or all black.

 The strongly keeled dorsal scales are arranged in 21 rows.
 The ventrals are 147–160; the anal plate is divided; and the paired subcaudals number 47–72.

 Adults may attain a total length of 85 cm (33 inches), with a tail 17 cm (7 inches) long.